 Choose your jurisdiction carefully.
-There are so many things that should be taken into consideration when deciding where to incorporate a company.
+There are so many things to be taken into consideration when deciding where to incorporate a company.
 Reputation is a key factor.
 Is there a sound regulatory system?
 Is there access to banks?
 Can I get there easily?
+Is it white-listed?

-Once you have found a jurisdiction that you like you should not proceed any further until you have taken legal and/or tax advice to ensure that what you are planning to do is achievable both inside and outside of the jurisdiction.
-Yes, there will be a cost to this but it might prove to be a small price to pay in the long term.
+Once you have found a jurisdiction you like you should not proceed until you have taken legal and/or tax advice to ensure what you are planning is achievable both inside and outside of the jurisdiction.
+There will be a cost to this but it might prove to be a small price to pay in the long term.

 Conduct your own research.
 The financial regulator of most jurisdictions will hold details of their licence holders.
-Find a provider that is licensed to provide the services that you are after.
-Ask your legal or tax advisor or a business associate if they can recommend someone to you.
-Where possible you should try and meet the provider, ask yourself if you think you can work with these people.
+Find a provider licensed to provide the services you are after.
+Ask your legal or tax advisor or a business associate if they can recommend someone.
+Where possible try and meet the provider, ask yourself if you think you can work with these people.

 Each provider will offer a range of services.
 Ensure you agree what you do and do not want them to do for you and confirm this in the Letter of Engagement they will draw up.
 There might be times when additional work is required but this should be agreed in advance by both parties.
 Bear in mind that some work may be compulsory depending upon the nature of the services required.

-Setting up a company which has its registered office on a brass plate in a low cost jurisdiction is highly unlikely to be enough to convince anyone that it has been set up to do anything other than avoid paying tax.
+Setting up a company which has its registered office on a brass plate in a low-cost jurisdiction is highly unlikely to be enough to convince anyone it has been set up to do anything other than avoid paying tax.
+The recently introduced Economic Substance regulations has meant that additional consideration needs to be given to companies involved in certain sectors.
 It is therefore essential to establish a real presence by conducting as much business activity in the jurisdiction as possible.
-This might include, but is not limited to, having local directors, maintaining an office, employing local staff, hosting your website or having a local bank account.
+This might include, but not limited to, having local directors, maintaining an office, employing local specialist staff, hosting your website, or having a local bank account.

-This is often the most difficult element of our service for clients to understand.
-In order to benefit from a local tax regime your business should be managed and controlled from that jurisdiction.
-So in addition to creating an establishment your local director(s) should be properly empowered to make day to day decisions in running the business in accordance with the intended purpose of the company.
-Formal decision making and record keeping within the jurisdiction helps to ensure the credibility of the operation in having a true place of establishment in the chosen jurisdiction giving greater confidence to trading partners, customers, regulators and other authorities when working with your company.
+This is often the most difficult element to understand.
+To benefit from a local tax regime your business should be managed and controlled from that jurisdiction.
+Local director(s) should be properly empowered to make day to day decisions in running the business in accordance with the intended purpose of the company.
+Formal decision making and record keeping within the jurisdiction helps ensure the credibility of the operation in the chosen jurisdiction giving greater confidence to trading partners, customers, regulators and other authorities when working with your company.

-Generally it has become more difficult to open bank accounts globally but your provider should have a range of options they will be able to offer you.
+It has become more difficult to open bank accounts globally, but your provider should have a range of options they will be able to offer you.
 In many instances the bank will insist that a bank account is operated and controlled locally by your provider.
-Again this can sometimes be difficult for the client to understand but viewing access can be granted and they will be able to authorise payments before they are made by the provider if required.
-Remember also that in well regulated jurisdictions staff responsible for operating client bank accounts are integrity checked by the local financial services regulator which provides a great level of comfort.
+Clients, however, can be granted viewing access and be able to authorise payments before they are made by the provider if required.
+In well-regulated jurisdictions staff responsible for operating client bank accounts are integrity checked by the local financial services regulator providing clients with a greater level of comfort.

-ILS World is a corporate service provider headquartered in the Isle of Man and has offices in London, Geneva, Hong Kong, Shanghai, Dubai, British Virgin Islands and Portugal.
+ILS World is a corporate service provider headquartered in the Isle of Man and has offices in London, Hong Kong, British Virgin Islands and Portugal.